tahira-h/Credit_Risk_Analysis/README.md

 The Purpose

 	The purpose of this analysis is to use the credit card dataset from a peer-to-peer lending services company called LendingClub.
-The dataset from this company will allow analysts to use algorithms to oversample the data, use a combinational appraach, and compare 2 machine learning models.
+The dataset from this company will allow analysts to use algorithms to oversample the data, use a combinational approach, and compare 2 machine learning models.
 Using the final results of the dataset, analysts will evaluate the performance of the models and recommend whether or not the models should be used to predict credit risk for the LendingClub.